-- Students, often lacking experience in writing reviews, may well read other related works or even other reviews; but remember, this is your opinion!! - ♦ that said it IS an academic review just writing 8 pages that argue that you did

-- not "like" the book / it was boring WITHOUT establishing how & why will result in a poor grade - It is NOT necessary to deal with every imaginable book review issue if you feel that the index or the photographs or the covers are not relevant, focus on issues that you see as important.
+- ♦ Students, often lacking experience in writing reviews, may well read other related works or even other reviews; but remember, this is your opinion!! - that said it IS an academic review just writing 8 pages that argue that you did not "like" the book / it was boring WITHOUT establishing how & why will result in a poor grade - ◆ It is NOT necessary to deal with every imaginable book review issue if you feel that the index or the photographs or the covers are not relevant, focus on issues that you see as important.
 Just make your case. - Remember that it is YOUR case !!
 Do NOT comply with the views of others if you feel otherwise.
 Be sure NOT to "borrow" from others, whether in terms of content or the actual writing of the review -- plagiarism is a VERY serious academic offense!

-In sum, there are areas common to all reviews; but each review also has more particular aspects if significant format or writing errors mar your paper, there will be an Automatic Mark
+In sum, there are areas common to all reviews; but each review also has more particular aspects there will be Mark Deductions if there are major flaws with "writing quality"